danielabar/meblog/src/markdown/old-ruby-new-mac.md

   docker-compose exec myapp bash -c "./run_dev.sh"
 ```

-Then you could simply run this at the terminal to start the Rails server:
+Then you could run this at the terminal to start the Rails server:

 ```
 make server